-Currently, 25 out of 54 African nations have an ISOC chapter.
+Currently, 27 out of 54 African nations have or have had an ISOC chapter.
 Most have been around for some time – for more than five years in many areas.
 Which makes sense considering the goal of the Internet Society is to set up shop in the early stages of Internet adoption.
 Surprisingly, however, Kenya just launched a chapter within the past year.

 Regardless of location, all chapters share a common theme: they actively promote IPv6 adoption.
 There is certainly no shortage of attention on both a global and local scale to encourage the switch from IPv4 to IPv6.

 Benin (1999): held IPv6 conference in June 2012, one of the few.bj domains

 Cameroon (2000): has been active promoting Internet standards and IPv6, plus recently celebrated the ISOC’s 20th anniversary

 Chad (2008): has released a report on challenges facing Chad’s internet development in 2013

 Congo-Brazzaville (2007): held an event to boost membership in 2011, recently celebrated IPv6 day

 Cote d’Ivoire (2008): organized IPv6 workshop last year

 DRC (2007): multiple conferences on IPv6 in June 2012